npc-gnu/pacostrap/CONTRIBUTING.md

 ```
 > AC means *Add colors*, ALA means *Add long animation*(Spinning animation) and ASA means *Add short animation*(Dot animation).

-- When to use which colors will be added here soon.
+- When to use which colors will be added when HL3 cames out.